This blog was updated on February 7, 2018, to reflect the addition of the Logitech PTZ Pro 2 camera for larger rooms.

 While face-to-face conversations have many advantages, they aren’t always feasible.
 Travel costs, having stakeholders across multiple locations, and large distances can make it difficult to meet in person.
 Luckily, the Google Hangouts Meet kit can make your video conferences practically like a face-to-face meeting.
 This four-part system contains all the best tech elements for a virtual meeting.
 You’ll get an echoless and crystal clear speakermic, a camera that can show an entire conference room, a controller to add participants and record the meeting, and a Chromebox to easily and securely share files.

 First is Google’s newly-developed echoless speakermic, which automatically filters out background noise.
 With a 20-foot input/output radius, everyone will be able to hear the other line and speak without cutting out.
-Next is the Huddle Go web camera, whose dynamic light optimization makes it easy for clients to see you, no matter your lighting.
+Next are the fabulous video cameras.
+Smaller rooms are perfect for the Huddle Go web camera, whose dynamic light optimization makes it easy for clients to see you, no matter your lighting.
 Its 120° scope and intelligent auto-zoom will automatically frame the speaker without you having to manually adjust the camera, letting your client see all the presenter’s facial expressions and body language.
+Larger room kits come with a Logitech PTZ Pro 2, which has 10x optical zoom and can accommodate 20 people!

 One thing they won’t see is clutter.
 The MIMO Vue controller has a cable management system in its base, keeping your conference room as polished as your presentation.
 The Vue also makes it easy to add all stakeholders to a meeting, share your laptop screen, and even allows for participants to dial in.
 G Suite Enterprise customers can also use the touch-screen controller to record the meeting, so you can share the discussion with people who couldn’t attend, have a copy for your records, and keep all parties accountable.